ryouchinsa/ryouchinsa.github.io/view/README.md

 # Zoom in, Zoom out
 Click a position to zoom in/out.
-- Pression the option button, zoom in/out is switched.
+- To switch zoom in/out, hold the option key.
 - Pressing the command key, and mouse wheel down/up, you can zoom in/out.

 # Zoom fit